shipstone98/SystemExtensions/README.md

 ## Namespaces
 - Shipstone.System.Collections: contains classes that define generic collections, which allows users to create strongly typed collections that provide better type safety and performance than non-generic strongly typed collections
+- Shipstone.System.Numerics: contains numeric and mathematical types that complement the numeric primitives, such as Byte, Double and Int32, that are defined by .NET

 ## Shipstone.System.Collections
-- FrequencyTable<T>: represents a strongly types frequency table of items
+- public class FrequencyTable<T>: represents a strongly types frequency table of items

 ### FrequencyTable<T> : ICollection, ICollection<T>, IReadOnlyCollection<T>
 #### Remarks